yaqwsx/KiKit/doc/panelization.md

 mergeDrcRules(self)
 ```
 Examine DRC rules of the source boards, merge them into a single set of
-rules and store them in *.pro file
+rules and store them in *.kicad_pro file.
+Also stores board DRC
+exclusions.

 #### `panelBBox`
 ```